-Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest
+Luxury lodges on a tributary of the River Gambia, deep in the heart of Makasutu Forest.

 As I lie in bed I can feel a gentle movement in the decking beneath me or is it my imagination.
 I listen to the creeks and groans of the wood… splashes of water… silence… another splash.
 Getting out of bed I draw back the muslin curtains and catch my breath.
 A multitude of stars shine in the African night sky, each with its reflection shimmering in the water that surrounds me.
 So many stars.
 Deep in the Makasutu Forest there’s no such thing as light pollution.

-I found the service at Mandina superb and suitably laid back – anything rushed here would seem out-of-place.
+I found the service at Mandina superb and suitably laid back; anything rushed here would seem out-of-place.
 I was also impressed at just how quickly all the staff remembered my name.
 There really is a wonderful atmosphere here, no doubt due to the glorious location enhanced by the friendliness and charm of the owners and the staff.
 I was very sorry my stay was just for two nights.

 The chef will seek you out, each afternoon, and tell you about the choice of evening meals available (usually just two starters, two main courses and two desserts).
 Vegetarian options are available on request.
 If you prefer to eat at your lodge, whether inside or out, that can easily be arranged.
-Although the choices are limited, in part due to the remoteness of Mandina, the food is very good.
+Although the choices are limited, in part due to the remoteness of Mandina, the food is delicious.

 When the founders of Mandina Lodges, first moved to Makasutu they set about re-planting the decimated forest.
 Some 20 years later the reforestation has been such a success that baboons have returned and now number around 200.
 You can read about my encounter with these mischievous monkeys on Travel With Kat – The Baboons of Makasutu Forest.

 The lodges were built, and are run, with sustainability foremost in mind.
-There’s no energy sapping air conditioning, instead there are ceiling and free standing fans.
+There’s no energy-sapping air conditioning.
+Instead, there are ceiling and free-standing fans.
 It’s worth noting that during the day, electricity in the lodges is switched off to conserve energy, which is produced by solar panels.

 For more information visit, Mandina Lodges.